A Modern and Secure Desktop Setup

 If you already have a system installed with ext4, here’s an easy to follow guide to convert to btrfs.

-During the installation you should select disk encryption which will set it up for you, however it will use LUKS1, which doesn’t work with the TPM unlock.
-This simple guide shows you how to upgrade it to LUKS2 and switch to a more secure algorithm after the installation while you’re still on the live USB.
+During the installation you should select disk encryption which will set it up for you.
+The new installer uses LUKS2 by default, however if you already have a LUKS1 encypted volume, which doesn’t work with TPM unlock, this simple guide shows you how to upgrade it to LUKS2 and switch to a more secure algorithm after the installation while you’re still on the live USB.

 Assuming that this is the first time I’m bringing up a new device, I would just create a folder for it within “devices” and add a conf.nix and a hw.nix.
 I would copy the contents of the auto generated /etc/nixos/hardware-configuration.nix into the local hw.nix.
 For the conf.nix, something like this: